-It was a long wait made possible by a solitary man who lived just off x Road and surprised everybody one day by inviting Joe and Victory to hunt x with him.
-His name was Henry and he was known to like his privacy.
-Under his eye and with his instruction both boys were stamped with a fierce love of the woods.
+3 that old man to be so chosen for not only was he was known to like his privacy, he was so legendary a hunter that the least interesting and useful he used Because he knew in advance what his prey would tool was his gun. do, how to fool snakes, to bend mere twigs to catch fowl and so much more, he was known as a hunter's hunter and everybody called ecame Under his eye and with his instruction both boys were him that. -the below table in my com stamped with a fierce love of the woods.
 Especially Joe.
-He was the one to be counted on never to run off to a city because he would never be able to live int.
+He was the one to be counted on never to run off to a city because he Buildings !
+Sternett, paths?
+Joe ? would never be able to live in it.
 Not Joe.
-And if he did happen to find himself there, passing through, his country ways would stand him in good stead.
-His common sense, his industriousness, his uncanny power in the woods.
-And because of Henry's training Joe most of all would be incapable of experiencing loneliness.
+And if he did happen to find himself there, passing through, his country ways would until he got out of there independence stand him in good stead: His common sense, his industriousness To one could cheat him because he didn't want something for nothing his uncanny power in the woods.
+And because of the training given people, that old man to him by Hunters Hunter, Joe most of all would be incapable of experiencing loneliness.
 Country people, how could they know what and eighteen year old girl might instigate in a grown man in a crowded City.
 Make him know a loneliness he could not imagine in a forest empty of people for fifteen miles, on a river bank.

-Convince him he had never known the sweet side of anything until he met Dorcus who became not only his protection from loneliness, she became his personal candy.
+Convince him he had never known the sweet side of anything until he met Dorcus who became not only his protection from loneliness, Sweetness lile she became his personal, candy.
 It was the best thing, if you were young and had just got to the City.
 That and the clarinets and even they were called licorice sticks.
 But Joe had been in the city x years and wasn't young.
 Fifty if a day.
-But I imagine he as one of those men who stop somewhere around sixteen.
+But I imagine her as one of those men who stop somewhere around sixteen.
 Inside.
 So even though he wore button up the front sweaters and round toed shoes, he was a kid, a strapling, and candy could still make him smile.
 He liked those peppermint things that last the livelong day, and thought everybody else did too.
 Passed them out to Gistan's boys and the other kids that grouped around them on the stoop like grapes.
 You could tell they'd rather chocolate or something with peanuts, but by his smile, passing that crumpled white paper sack around, you would have thought he was Santa's Santa.